SAP-samples/cap-cds-hands-on/exercises/10/README.md

 file for simplicity and ease of viewing.

 > Exploration of separation of concerns, mixins, and general reuse and
-> definition management is the subject of a future exercise.
+> definition management, as well as role based access control, are topics for future exercises.

-👉 Rename the `srv/simple.cds` file to `srv/services.cds` to reflect the fact that there is more than one service, not just the `Simple` service defined:
+👉 Rename the `srv/simple.cds` file to `srv/services.cds` to reflect the fact that (shortly) there will be more than one service, not just the `Simple` service, defined:

 ```bash
 mv srv/simple.cds srv/services.cds